Steve Heighway: Life and playing career

 A month later, he scored against Merseyside rivals Everton in a hard-fought 3–2 win, after his team had found themselves 2–0 down not long into the second half.
 He stayed in the side for the rest of the season as Liverpool's new charges finished the league campaign strongly and also defeated Everton in the semi-finals of the FA Cup to reach the final at Wembley.

 Their opponents were Arsenal, who were after a coveted "double" having won the League championship.
-Heighway played confidently in a match which was goalless after 90 minutes and therefore needed a period of extra-time.
+Heighway played confidently in a match that was goalless after 90 minutes and therefore needed a period of extra-time.
 Just two minutes into the added half-hour, Heighway received the ball wide on his left flank from substitute Peter Thompson and started a run towards the Arsenal penalty area, with Gunners full back Pat Rice tracking his run but unwilling to put in a tackle.
-With a swift turn outside Heighway gained a yard on Rice and hit a low drive into the net past Arsenal goalkeeper Bob Wilson, who had committed the cardinal goalkeeping sin of coming out too far from his near post to anticipate a cross, thereby leaving a gap which Heighway exploited.
+With a swift turn outside Heighway gained a yard on Rice and hit a low drive into the net past Arsenal goalkeeper Bob Wilson, who had committed the cardinal goalkeeping sin of coming out too far from his near post to anticipate a cross, thereby leaving a gap that Heighway exploited.
 Sadly for Heighway and Liverpool, their opponents scored two goals in response.

 Heighway settled into the Liverpool team for the next decade, winning the first of four League titles in 1973, along with the UEFA Cup.
 He returned to Wembley for another FA Cup final a year later as Liverpool faced Newcastle United.
 Heighway scored again with 16 minutes of the game remaining to make the score 2–0, latching on to a flick from John Toshack after a long clearance from goalkeeper Ray Clemence to slot a right-footed shot into the far corner.
 The game ended 3–0.

 By now, Heighway was a regular for the Republic of Ireland making his debut on 23 September 1970 against Poland.
 He remained so for the whole of the 1970s, winning a total of 34 caps but never managing to score.
 He did have a goal disallowed in a qualifier for the 1978 World Cup against Bulgaria in Sofia.
 On the domestic front, Heighway attained another League and UEFA Cup double with Liverpool in 1976 and then formed part of the side which came so close to the "treble" of League, FA Cup and European Cup.

 Liverpool won the League by a single point and again defeated rivals Everton in the semi-final to reach the FA Cup final, this time to face bitter rivals Manchester United at Wembley.
 Liverpool lost 2–1 and the "treble" dream was dead.